anuragpatil94/Web-Framework/README.md

 - Store, Retrieve or Change User Data
 - Changes should appear on the screen
 - User should be able to save or get data

+### Class User

+- has information for one user

+### on(eventName,callback)

+- registers events and stores them until we need to trigger

+### trigger(eventName)

+- Takes all the events for the given event and trigger them one by one

 ## Key